 Mardi Gras is a celebration that brings to mind images of lavish parades, gaudy beads, king cakes, and for some, bare chests.
 There are many Mardi Gras traditions that are portrayed as quintessential by the mainstream media, but can flashing truly be considered one of them?

-The history of this over-the-top holiday goes all the way back to the pagans (of course), but today it's a necessary precursor to the Christian practice of Lent.
+The history of this over-the-top holiday goes all the way back to the pagans, but today it's a necessary precursor to the Christian practice of Lent.
 Mardi Gras, French for "Fat Tuesday," is the last hurrah for Christians before they swear off something they love for the 40 days leading up to Easter.

-So how did "beads for boobs" become considered a mainstay of parade-going behavior, and just why do women flash at Mardi Gras?
-The trend is much more recent than you might think, and not as big a part of the celebrations as the media would like you to believe.
+So how did "beads for boobs" become considered a mainstay of parade-going behavior, and why do women flash at Mardi Gras?
+The trend is much more recent than you may think, and a big part of the celebrations.

 The Beads Themselves Have A Long History – And Were Originally Made Of Glass

-Beads-For-Skin As We Know It Began In The 1970s By Combining Women's Lib With Lots Of Alcohol
+Beads-For-Skin As We Know It Began In The 1970s With The Women's Lib Movement

 The Tradition Comes From The French Quarter – Not Mardi Gras In General